sandy123sndy/FAU_Mathematics_of_learning_and_pattern_recognition_semester1/README.md

-# FAU_Mathematics_of_learning_and_pattern_recognition_semester1
+# Mathematicsoflearning and pattern recognition at FAU (Semester 1)
-Basic machine learning algorithm implementation and their applications.
+This repository contains the basic machine learning algorithm implementation and their basic applications.